Arts & Culture Management

 The old Christofle goldsmith factory

 In the heart of the city of Saint Denis north of Paris, alongside the canal, an old factory re-opens for two cultural seasons.
 Quartus Group which is in charge of a large-scale rehabilitation project for the site has asked Manifesto to lead the project of a temporary programming and occupation of the buildings from September 2018 to June 2019 prior to the start of construction.
-Collaborating with the Belle Friche company in charge of renting out office space and workshops, Manifesto is developing an innovative programming that will bring together artists, creative teams along with farmers and chefs underneath the 19th century glass canopies of the heritage factory with its cobblestone streets, bringing back life and creative energy to this iconic industrial site which belongs to the Culture and Creativity Territories initiative.
+Collaborating with the Belle Friche company in charge of renting out office space and workshops, Manifesto is developing an innovative programming that will bring together artists, creative teams along with chefs underneath the 19th century glass canopies of the heritage factory with its cobblestone streets, bringing back life and creative energy to this iconic industrial site which belongs to the Culture and Creativity Territories initiative.

 Manifesto leads the artistic and cultural programming of Joia Méridia, a winning project of the competition conducted on the Eco-Valley territory by Métropole Nice Côte d’Azur.